What accessible content is

 Accessible web content is easier for everyone

-Digital accessibility means making sure everyone can perceive, understand, navigate and interact with our online services, no matter their abilities or situation.
+Digital accessibility means making sure everyone can perceive, understand, navigate and interact with our online services, no matter their abilities, situation or technology.

 Read more about what digital accessibility means to us.